 Much research has been conducted over the last number of centuries, into handwriting as a link between the hand and the brain.
-The significance of handwriting analysis to reveal the link should not be underestimated.

 The German physiologist, Preyer, coined the term ‘brain writing’ when referring to handwriting.
 Handwriting reflects the brain impulses of the writer.
 Whether the individual uses the hand, foot or mouth, the same core features will be present in the writing.
 ‘The hand or the foot writes, but the brain dictates the peculiar shape of the movement.’
 (Mendel 1982, p 339).
 According to Mendel, (1982, p 342), ‘handwriting is a psycho-physiological process.
 The initial impulse to write is a psychological process, e.g. the forming of letters, l, a, i, etc is a psychological process.
 But the writing also involves the execution of movements: movements of contraction and movements of extension.
 These are physiological processes, determined in their individual characteristics by individual peculiarities of build and physiological function.’
 These factors influence the way the individual writer moves away from the copybook which was taught at school.